Brady Ballew

-Brady James Ballew (born July 3, 1992) is a retired American professional soccer player who played as a midfielder.
+Brady James Ballew (born July 3, 1992) is an American retired professional soccer player who played as a midfielder.

 Career

 Early career

 A 2010 graduate of Marysville-Pilchuck High school and a four-year varsity starter, Ballew helped lead the Tomahawks to their first state appearance since 1985 and a fourth-place finish his junior year.
 During his senior year he was awarded Seattle Times All-Area and WESCO North MVP and leading goal scorer.
 Later was awarded first team all-state, second team all-state, two-time all-area first team, two-time first team All-Wesco and two-time honorable mention.

 Ballew played college soccer at Seattle University between 2010 and 2014.
 He was the captain for 3 years leading his team to an NCAA tournament appearance his senior year.
 Ballew was named Tournament MVP and to the All-Tournament Team of Aaron Olitsky Memorial Classic in Charleston, S.C. his senior year.

 Ballew also appeared for USL PDL club Puget Sound Gunners between 2011 and 2014.